 On an incandescent light bulb, the component that supplies electrical current is called a “base”.
 There are several types of foot lamp, and each has a specific application.
 It is therefore vital to select the light bulb that corresponds to your needs.
-In point of fact, many lamps have their own unique screw base; this prevents their use in a light bulb that may have a higher wattage, distribute intense heat, and even become a fire hazard.
+In point of fact, many lamps have their own unique base; this prevents their use in a luminaire that may have a higher wattage, distribute intense heat, and even become a fire hazard.

 The following infographic dissects various components of a light bulb.